 Many Americans who have relied on bus lines, vehicles and drivers to be safe have instead been subjected to horrible injuries and even death in bus accidents — which, for many reasons, are among the most devastating road accidents in America.
-That’s why you may need a bus accident lawyer if someone in your family was injured or killed while riding in a bus.
+That’s why you may need help from our dedicated injury lawyers in Houston if someone in your family was injured or killed while riding on a bus.

 Why are buses dangerous?
 Consider that most buses don’t have any seatbelts for safety.
 Even worse, on crowded passenger buses, some persons must stand while they ride.

 Also, buses tend to be circled by many glass windows, and these can shatter in a crash, injuring passengers.

 Buses also are large in interior volume, which can be filled with objects.
 This means there’s much room for passengers to be hurled about the vehicle and slam into objects or other passengers.